Patrick Feeney: Personal life

 Feeney was born on December 29, 1991, and grew up in New Palestine, Indiana where he attended New Palestine High School.
 He was exposed to the University of Notre Dame at a young age, attending football games with his family.
 He has a twin brother, Matt, who he credits with establishing a winning mentality.

 After graduation, Feeney stayed in South Bend, Indiana and trained under Notre Dame coach Alan Turner.

 Feeney was a science major and delayed medical school to pursue the Olympics.
 While training, he took biology classes at Indiana University South Bend and volunteered at St. Joseph's Regional Medical Center.
-He said his ultimate goal is to become a orthopedic surgeon.
+He said his ultimate goal is to become an orthopedic surgeon.